English-speaking psychiatrist in Taiwan.

 You may also send Dr. Tam a message if you have questions before booking, or if you prefer to discuss timing and language preferences first.

-For Ten-Hsiang appointments, please book via the Ten-Chan English portal above or call +886-3-462-7171 directly.
+For Ten-Hsiang appointments, you may also call +886-3-462-7171 directly.